 At least now he knows why.

 The silence follows them two blocks from the station like an uninvited guest, smothering the air in the hotel elevator and the walk along the hallway only punctuated by the slither of Jeff's tie as he yanks it away from his neck.
-When they reach their room Jeff enters the bathroom, slamming the door hard enough to jolt their toothbrushes sitting together in one of the glasses on the sink vanity; the vibrations tinkering the plastic against the glass.
+When they reach their room Jeff enters the bathroom first, slamming the door hard enough to jolt their toothbrushes sitting together in one of the glasses on the sink vanity, the vibrations tinkering the plastic against the glass.

 Housekeeping must have put them in there but the sight has Jeff snatching his instantly, mumbling obscenities as he lines it with toothpaste and shoves it into his mouth with enough force to make him retch.

 He stares vacantly at the mirror while his mouth froths white and the bristles scrape roughly against his gums the more he thinks about the last hour – about Annie and flings and hand holding and toothbrushes sitting together like they sit there all the fucking time.
 He spits into the sink with a frenzied burst of laughter, eyes finding his reflection again.
 The lingering white foam trickles down the sides of his mouth while the base of the mirror starts to steam where he's mistakenly turned on the hot tap.